 \subsubsection{Broader Impact Statement}

 As an interpretability tool, the framework proposed does not raise immediate ethical risks beyond those inherent to interpretability research.
-However, the goal being to make interpretability methods easier to use and more accessible to non-experts, it can exacerbate misuse cases.
+However, the goal of making interpretability methods easier to use and more accessible to non-experts can exacerbate misuse cases.
 The most concerning issues are: \begin{itemize} \item Creating misleading explanations if results are over-interpreted without rigour or without sufficient domain expertise. \item Model control abuse, e.g. using interpretability methods to bypass safety measures or to create harmful content. \end{itemize} Therefore, we encourage users to use the framework with caution and to be aware of the limitations of interpretability methods.